Treason in the Republic of Ireland: History to 1937

 The maximum punishment was death.
 The Act also defined the offences of misprision of treason and of encouraging, harbouring, or comforting any person engaged in levying Saorstát Éireann or engaged, taking part, or concerned in any attempt to overthrow by force of arms or other violent means the Government of Saorstát Éireann as established by or under the Constitution of 1922.
-The Treasonable Offences Act 1925 was the first comprehensive and permanent measure designed to deal with offences against the state.
+The Treasonable Offences Act 1925 was the first comprehensive and permanent measure designed to deal with offences against the state, though its measures were largely performative in nature.
 Section 3 reenacted portions of the Treason Felony Act 1848, while sections 4 and 5 dealt, respectively, with the usurpation of executive authority and assemblies pretending to parliamentary functions.
 Section 6 prohibited the formation of pretended military or police forces and section 7 proscribed unauthorised drilling.

 The Irish Civil War had been fought in 1922–23 between the Free State Army and the "Irregulars" of the Irish Republican Army (IRA) loyal to the Irish Republic proclaimed in 1919.
 The republicans continued to refuse to recognise the Free State and its successor state.
 A large minority of the populace had some sympathy with their views, such that the state demurred from prosecuting them for treason.
 Although the Garda Síochána prosecuted a number of persons under section 1.1(d) in 1925 and 1926, the Minister for Justice, Kevin O'Higgins, believed that such serious charges were not 'desirable in the present conditions'.
 Rather more bluntly, in March 1930 Eoin O'Duffy, the Garda Commissioner, wrote that the prospect of charging IRA members with 'levying war against the State' or with usurping executive authority would make a 'laughing stock' of the Gardaí.
 Republicans were prosecuted for lesser offences under the Offences against the State Acts 1939–1998.